eloqdata/eloq-website/website/eloqkv/deployment-eloq-kv-aws-eks.md

 ---
-title: Deploy EloqKV on AWS EKS
+title: Deploy EloqKV on EKS
 summary: How to deploy EloqKVCluster via eloq-operator
 ---